Actuarial Science Program

 - Math 332 Seminar in Financial Math (Offered once a year)

 This is a problem solving seminar that looks at the application of general derivatives, options, hedging and investment strategies, forwards and futures, and swaps.
 The context of these topics is actuarial science and financial mathematics.
 This course is of great assistance for students who are preparing for the actuarial exam (FM).

 Prerequisite: Math 331 which may be taken concurrently.

-- Math 336 Introduction to Financial Engineering New Course (will be offered in Fall 2011)
+- Math 336 Introduction to Financial Engineering (Offered once every other year)

 The course builds on mathematical models of bond and stock prices and focus on the mathematical modeling of financial derivatives.
 It covers several major areas of financial derivative pricing modeling, namely: Efficient market and No-Arbitrage Principle; basics of fixed-income instrument and risk-free asset; Risk-neutral Probability and Risk-Neutral Pricing; Black-Scholes’ arbitrage pricing of options and other derivative securities; Numerical Methods like Binomial Tree for derivative pricing; the Greeks and Hedging using derivatives.
 Assuming only a basic knowledge of probability and calculus, it covers the material in a mathematically rigorous and complete way at a level accessible to second or third year undergraduate students.
 This course is suitable not only for students of mathematics, but also students of business management, finance and economics, and anyone with an interest in finance who needs to understand the underlying theory.

 Prerequisite: Math 151 (Calculus I) and Math 141 (Stats for Professionals) or Econ 350 (Statistics for Economics and Management) and Econ 100 (Introduction to Economics)